Developing methods for identifying the inflection point of a convex/concave curve: Experiments and Results

+We can watch the iteration convergence of the two methods in the non error case to the actual value of inflection point at Figure \ref{fig:eseiter} and Figure \ref{fig:edeiter}, where we have left the methods to stop when the minimum required points are reached.

-We continue with our familiar SP by adding uniform error distributed by $U(-0.05,0.05)$.
-Results at Table \ref{tab:gom-er} while the ESE iterations are shown at Table \ref{tab:gomeseit} and the EDE iterations at Table \ref{tab:gomedeit}.
-Convergence to the true value occur.
-All points of interest and data are presented at Figure \ref{fig:gom51}.
-There exists satisfactory estimation of the $p=5$, so there is no need for further investigation.\\ \FloatBarrier
+We continue with our familiar SP by adding error uniformly distributed by $U(-0.05,0.05)$ and the results are given at Table \ref{tab:gom-er} while ESE \& EDE iterations are shown at Table \ref{tab:gom-er-iters}.
+From these Tables we conclude that convergence to the true value of inflection point $p=5$ occurs from the iterative application of ESE and EDE methods in one or two steps only.
+All points of interest and data are presented at Figure \ref{fig:gom51}.\\